lu-ci/apex-sigma/COMMANDLIST.md

 `>>color`  |  Generates a color from the given HEX code or provided RGB numbers.  |  `>>color 1ABC9C` `>>deezer`  |  List the songs currently in the user's Flow queue.
 The profile ID can be found by opening your profile page on Deezer.  |  `>>deezer 938108141`
 `>>music`  |  Searches for music tracks by the given name.
 Lists all the results and let's you pick the one you want.  |  `>>music Lose Yourself`
+`>>recipe`  |  Searches the internet for a recipe you desire.
+We'll try to provide as much info as possible.
+Just don't burn your food and stuff.  |  `>>recipe Chicken in Curry`
 `>>google`  |  Searches Google for your input.
 Displays the first result.  |  `>>google Aurora Project` `>>img`  |  Searches Google for your inputted image query.
 Displays a random result.  |  `>>img Lasagna` `>>gravatar`  |  Shows the Gravatar avatar associated with the inpute email.
 If the email is not found in the Gravatar database, it will return the default avatar.  |  `>>gravatar admin@auroraproject.xyz`